 Dedicate 1-2hours every day to solve previous year questions, especially for math and science sections.

 If you are really determined about cracking this exam and getting into the army, start your preparations as early as in class 9 or 10.
 The last-minute preparation can help you revise all the necessary chapters, but your determination for years even before you reach the eligible age will help you ace every stage.

 Emphasis on practicing the subjects you are good at in the last moment preparation rather than starting with a completely new topic.

 Understand the marking scheme of the exam to systematically divide your study time for each subject.
 Higher the marks for a section, the more time you dedicate to it.

 Practice the online as well as offline mock papers you come across.
 The last 15 days before NDA 1 2020 is the best time to improve your speed and accuracy through rigorous practice.

-Questions related to the current political scenario and historical scenario of India should be emphasized on, as well as pay more attention to English grammar and comprehension section.
+Questions related to the current political scenario and historical scenario of India should be emphasized, as well as pay more attention to the English grammar and comprehension section.

 Lastly, make sure you consistently follow a study time table for the last 15 days before the exam to avoid stressing out a day before which will further affect your performance negatively.